sutiialex/sutiialex.github.io/_posts/2019-10-06-type-safe-redux.md

 useful in any language and any piece of tech, not only in frontend with Redux.

 ## Using a Library ##
-I have been manually defining my actions like this for quite some time now, but unsurprisingly I discovered recently the [typesafe-actions](https://github.com/piotrwitek/typesafe-actions) library that eliminates some of the boilerplate.
+I have been manually defining my actions like this for quite some time now, but unsurprisingly, I've recently discovered the [typesafe-actions](https://github.com/piotrwitek/typesafe-actions) library that eliminates some of the boilerplate.
 I think for small apps, doing it manually is perfectly fine.
 Otherwise, go for the library.